Personal Finance

 How Loan Interest Works

-Interest rates are calculated based on a percentage of the unpaid principal balance.
+Interest rates calculate as a percentage of the unpaid principal balance.

-Simple interest only applies to your principal balance.
-Your loan may accrue interest each day and is calculated using the rate and principal.
+Simple interest applies only to your principal balance.
+Daily interest accrual uses the rate and principal for calculations.

 What Increases your Total Loan Balance?